Carrooi/Node-Translator/README.md

 Every time you update this dictionary file, please increase this version number to reload data in cache.

 ## Changelog

+* 1.4.4
+	+ Translate method: can pass args as second argument

 * 1.4.3
 	+ Bug with cache in browser